glotzerlab/hoomd-blue/sphinx-doc/command-line-options.rst

 Alternatively, the same option can be passed to :py:class:`hoomd.context.initialize()`, and the number of threads can be updated any time using :py:class:`hoomd.context.ExecutionContext()` .
 If no number of threads is specified, TBB by default uses all CPUs in the system.
+For compatbility with OpenMP, HOOMD also honors a value set in the environment variable **OMP_NUM_THREADS**.